jasperol/MLinPractice/Documentation.md

 validation groups.
 This way one can check for under and overfitting if the training data has far different evaluation metric scores to 'unseen' data in the test data or completely 'virgin' data in the validation set
-- tokenizer: this was used in the names_places feature extraction and others
+- tokenizer: this can be used in feature extraction